Special Experience

 Overview

 Experience the wabi-sabi sounds of the shamisen in this Wabunka-exclusive experience.
-At a Buddhist temple in Kyoto, guests will learn to play a traditional melody then enjoy an intimate performance from their teacher.
-As befits the setting, this experience also includes a talk by a temple monk on Buddhist teachings and philosophy.
+At a Buddhist temple in Kyoto, first learn to play a traditional melody then enjoy an intimate performance from your teacher.
+The experience is enhanced by the serene atmosphere of a private room within the temple.
+To conclude, you will be treated to a live performance of shamisen and song by the instructor—a moment to quietly take in the wabi-sabi world woven by sound and season.

 Key Features